govenius/pdata/docs/dataformat.rst

 tabular_data.dat
 ++++++++++++++++

 Data table with rows added using :code:`add_points`, and columns defined as arguments of :code:`run_measurement`.

-Only ASCII characters are allowed, and new lines are encoded as :code:`\n`.
+Encoding: Only bytes corresponding to valid UTF-8 code points are allowed.
+In all comment rows, including header and footer, only ASCII characters 0-127 are allowed.
+Those are also valid single-byte UTF-8 characters.
+New lines are encoded as :code:`\n`.

 Any row starting with :code:`#` is a comment row.
-A row is considered empty if it contains only white space or the :code:`#` character and white space.
-All characters except :code:`\n` are allowed.
+A row is considered empty if it contains only white space or the :code:`#` character and white space. :code:`\n` is not allowed.

 All non-empty non-comment rows are data rows.
 Each data row contains a single data point as a tab-separated (:code:`\t`) list of values, one